 Texas State University

-These are exciting times and we invite you to join us on our journey of sustained excellence.
-Please consider joining the Friends of Fine Arts and Communication, purchasing a seat in the Performing Arts Center, supporting a student by sponsoring an annual scholarship, having your company sponsor one of our major events, or creating an endowed scholarship.
-These are just a few of the ways you can be part of a winning team, and solidify our status as a destination for the fine arts and communication.
-If you are not yet on board, isn’t it time you arrived?
+These are exciting times, but to maintain and increase our excellence, we need to expand and elevate our donor base.
+Join the Friends of Fine Arts and Communication, purchase a seat in the Performing Arts Center, support a student by sponsoring an annual scholarship, have your company sponsor one of our major events, or create an endowed scholarship.
+These are a few of the ways you can support a winning team and transform the lives of students, who in turn will transform the lives of the next generation.

 John Fleming, Dean